gcallah/work/chaps/nnlt.md

-a claim that is central to the NNL theory, and, I believe, to the entirety of the Thomistic tradition of ethics, viz., that the goods that perfect human beings are, as Grisez puts it, "aspects of persons, not merely things they have" (Grisez, 1983, 121).
-In a recent paper, John Finnis puts this claim into dialogue with the work of Pope Saint John Paul II, who distinguishes between the external aspect of work \-- its exterior object \-- and its subjective aspect \-- that in work which remains in the agent (Finnis, 2020).
-Elsewhere, the Pope refers to the transitive and intransitive aspects of action, including the action of working.
+a claim that is central to the NNL theory, and, I believe, to the entirety of the Thomistic tradition of ethics, viz., that the goods that perfect human beings are, as Grisez puts it, "aspects of persons, not merely things they have."^6^ In a recent paper, John Finnis puts this claim into dialogue with the work of Pope Saint John Paul II, who distinguishes between the external aspect of work \-- its exterior object \-- and its subjective aspect \-- that in work which remains in the agent.^7^ Elsewhere, the Pope refers to the transitive and intransitive aspects of action, including the action of working.
 Work, as action that is chosen freely, is thus itself perfective of the human being, part of the agent's self-constitution that comes about through deliberation, choice, and action.
 As Finnis puts it,

 > one's free choices establish, create one's own identity or character
 > -- not, of course, one's identity as male or female, or (somewhat